-- 24.1 All decisions of the ALAC exercising its power within the EC must be decided by an affirmative vote of at least two-thirds of the sitting ALAC Members. - 24.2 All such decision including those related to Director removal shall be taken by a non-secret vote, unless extraordinary circumstances warrant a secret vote.
-The decision to use a secret ballot must be a formal decision of the ALAC in accordance with the processes in Section 12. - 24.3 The ALAC will be represented on the EC Administration by the Chair of the ALAC, or by a delegate of the Chair as agreed to by the ALAC with a Super-majority vote in accordance with the processes in Section 12.
-All actions of the ALAC representative to the EC Administration in respect to this role shall be limited to those actions formally decided by the ALAC. - 24.4 Transition Provision: Upon Sections 23 and 24 becoming effective as specified in Paragraph 23.1, The ALAC will be deemed to have adopted a motion, in accordance with its rules, to appoint the At-Large Director in office immediately prior to the new Bylaws being effective, for the remainder of the term that he/she had been serving.
+- All decisions of the ALAC exercising its power within the EC must be decided by an affirmative vote of at least two-thirds of the sitting ALAC Members. - 24.2 All such decisions including those related to Director removal shall be taken by a non-secret vote, unless extraordinary circumstances warrant a secret vote.
+The decision to use a secret ballot must be a formal decision of the ALAC in accordance with the processes in SectionParagraph 12. - 24.3 The ALAC will be represented on the EC Administration by the Chair of the ALAC, or by a delegate of the Chair as agreed to by the ALAC with a Super-majority vote in accordance with the processes in SectionParagraph 12.
+All actions of the ALAC representative to the EC Administration in respect to this role shall be limited to those actions formally decided by the ALAC. - 24.3.1 Except as noted under section 24.3.2, all actions of the ALAC representative to the EC Administration in respect to this role shall be limited to those actions formally decided by the ALAC. - 24.3.2 Actions of the ALAC representative to the EC Administration with respect to the Designation of Directors in accordance with ICANN Bylaws Sections 7.2(a) and 7.2(e) or the removal of Directors by action of the Board in accordance with Sections 7.11(a)(i)(B) and 7.11(a)(ii) shall be carried out without the requirement for any ALAC action.
+The ALAC shall be notified of all such actions. - 24.4 Transition provision no longer needed.
+Transition Provision: Upon Sections 23 and 24 becoming effective as specified in Paragraph 23.1, The ALAC will be deemed to have adopted a motion, in accordance with its rules, to appoint the At Large Director in office immediately prior to the new Bylaws being effective, for the remainder of the term that he/she had been serving.